siteorigin/influence/themes/influence/trunk/README.md

-SiteOrigin Starter Theme
+Infleunce Theme
 ---------------
-This is a starter theme, based on _s with integration into SiteOrigin's extras framework.
+We created Influence with the single goal of building a platform for you to influence the world with your content.

 License
 ---------------